241209-NET/Battleship.BACKEND/README.md

 # Battleship.BACKEND
 ## Online Battleship Game Simulator

-This is an full stack application to play games of Battleship.
-A user can login with secure authentication.
-A user can play a game of battleship against a computer.
-Games played are restorable through different sessions under the same user.
-A user account will keep track of wins and losses.
+A full-stack application that allows users to play a simulation based on the board game Battleship.
+Utilizes secure authentication to verify user account creation and log-in.
+Once logged in, users can engage in games against a computer.
+Game state can be maintained across multiple sessions.
+Users will also be able to track their wins and losses.

 ## MVP features
 - A user can create an account
 - A user can login with secure authentication
 - A user can play a game of battleship against a computer opponent